 Oncopeltus may employ a series of defenses in nature, including escape.
-Others are: aposematic coloration (visual advertisement), broadcast chemical advertisement, deterrent or identifying contact chemicals on the surface, deterrent taste of body fluids, and toxic effect of body fluids (very costly to the individual).
+Other defenses are: aposematic coloration (visual advertisement), broadcast chemical advertisement, deterrent or identifying contact chemicals on the surface, deterrent taste of body fluids, and toxic effect of body fluids (very costly to the individual).
 Different defenses may be relevant to different predators.
-For example, mantids (Tenodera) were shown to feed upon Oncopeltus reared on Asclepias, but later regurgitated and avoided of these insects (Berenbaum and Miliczky 1984, also Gelperin 1968).
-Behavior of these mantids was interpreted as a sign of cardenolide poisoning.
+For example, mantids (Tenodera) were shown to feed upon Oncopeltus reared on Asclepias, but later regurgitated and subsequently avoided these insects (Berenbaum & Miliczky 1984; Gelperin 1968).

-Phidippus can clearly learn to avoid these bugs based on their physical appearance, at least for the short-term.
-However, the aposematic coloration did not trigger an inherited response, at least under laboratory conditions.
-The fact that Phidippus readily fed on Oncopeltus that have been reared only on Sunflower (Helianthus annuus) seeds (also reported by Skow and Jakob 2006) supports the view that these bugs acquire critical components of their defense from Asclepias.
+Phidippus (Figure 19) can clearly learn to avoid these bugs based on their physical appearance, at least for the short-term.
+However, the aposematic coloration by itself did not trigger a predictable response, at least under laboratory conditions.
+The fact that Phidippus readily fed on Oncopeltus that had been reared only on Sunflower (Helianthus annuus) seeds (also reported by Skow & Jakob 2006) supports the view that these bugs acquire critical components of their defense from Asclepias.
 Phidippus react strongly to both lateral metathoracic fluid and hemolymph of Oncopeltus.
 The presence of deterrent chemicals on the surface of Asclepias-fed Oncopeltus can also be inferred from the tendency of spiders to release these bugs immediately upon contact, in the absence of any visible fluid loss or injury.
-The chemical deterrents that are used by Oncopeltus against Phidippus are not known.
-Aldehydes can be discharged from the metathoracic scent glands of adult Oncopeltus (Games and Staddon 1973a) and the dorsal abdominal glands of nymphs (Games and Staddon 1973b).
-However, a reduced role of these glands is indicated by their relatively poor development (Schaefer 1972), and the low aldehyde content of their secretion (Everton and Staddon 1979).
-Cardiac glycosides may be sequestered in the dorsolateral spaces of the adult (Duffey and Scudder 1974).
-These cardenolides are thought to have an emetic effect on a vertebrate predator (Brower, Ryerson, Coppinger, and Glazier 1968), but their effect on spiders has not been demonstrated.
-As shown here, some well-known cardenolides (Ouabain or g-Strophanthin and Digitoxin) are toxic to Phidippus, but these spiders do not recognize them and they have no inhibitory effect.